 Dr. Wieland's individual performance goals relate primarily to the execution of the objectives related to our clinical development, including planning, initiation, budgeting and management of our clinical programs.
-Based on those criteria, the Compensation Committee noted Dr. Wieland's role in our achievement of key clinical goals, including the initiation of multiple new clinical trials, and gave a rating of 2.0 to Dr. Wieland.
+Based on those criteria, the Compensation Committee noted Dr. Wieland's role in our achievement of key clinical goals, including the completion of enrollment in our global Phase 3 STS clinical trial, and gave a rating of 4.8 to Dr. Wieland.

-2013 Executive Compensation Components
+2016 Executive Compensation Components

-For 2013, as in recent years, the principal components of compensation for the named executive officers were:
+For 2016, as in recent years, the principal components of compensation for the named executive officers were: